go-vikunja/vikunja/docs/content/doc/setup/openid.md

 Typically you'd want to request an additional scope (e.g. `vikunja_scope`) which then triggers the identity provider to add the claim.
 If the `vikunja_groups` is part of the **ID token**, Vikunja will  start the procedure and import teams and team memberships.

-The claim structure expexted by Vikunja is as follows:
+The minimal claim structure expected by Vikunja is as follows:

 ```json
 {